kshore2k/ios-todo-app/README.md

 # iOS To-Do App
 Simple application for creating a list of To-Do's.
+Includes Core Data to persist your to-do list after the app closes.

 ## Users
 - Can create to-do's